 - On the Certification Path tab, select the certificate at the top of the tree and click View Certificate.

 If the user certificate is signed as part of a trust hierarchy, the signing certificate might be signed by another higher-level certificate.
 Select the parent certificate (the one that actually signed the user certificate) as your root certificate.
+In some cases, the issuer might be an intermediate CA.

 - On the Details tab, click Copy to File.